maarten-pennings/6502/2emulation/README.md

 ```

 In its `loop` it increments zero page location 33.

-But it initializes zero page location 33 to 00.
+Before the loop, it initializes zero page location 33 to 00.

-It has two other features: it also initializes zero page location 44 to 00, and it enables interupts (`CLI`).
+It has two other initliazations: zero page location 44 to 00, and enabling of interupts (`CLI`).

-The secon function is the `isr`, it gets executed from the irq vector:
+The enabling of interrupts allows the second function `isr` to be called when grounding the nIRQ line.
+The `isr` increments zero page location 44.

 ```asm
 * = $0300